vispz/psvishnu91.github.io/_posts/programming_notes/2022-12-13-graph-algorithms.md

 ### Terminologies
 - Parallel edges: They are edges connecting the same two nodes.
-- Connected graph: no nodes with zero edges.
+- Connected graph: There is a path between any pair of vertices.
 - Complete graph: A graph with all nodes connected to each other.
 - Degree of a node: Number of egdes incident on the node.